 Notes

-1 This is a compilation of the Perth Parking Management Regulations 1999 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 6 January 2012 of the Perth Parking Management Regulations 1999 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table